Getting Comfortable Being Uncomfortable

 Grant Holicky 23:57

-And so but I just think that that’s really important in everything that we do.
-Yes, I’ll take it always to that mental side of a training point of view where training is not just physical.
-It’s not just the number.
-You do the number you move on the psychobiological model, your brain is attached.
-Listen,
+I’ll take it always to that mental side of the training point of view where training is not just physical, it’s not just the number – you do the number you move on.
+The psychobiological model – your brain is attached.

 Rob Pickels 24:14

-great.
-We chose to not include you on that episode.
-So let’s Let’s tone down.
+Listen, Grant, we chose to not include you on that episode, so let’s, let’s tone down.

 Rob Pickels 24:24